panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 If you don't define a constructor for the class, a default one is created.
 The default constructor is an empty function, which doesn't modify the instance.

-At the same time, an ES2015 class can have up to one constructor.
+At the same time, a JavaScript class can have up to one constructor.

 ## 3. Fields